kjestradag/PATT/README.md

 ![pipeline](https://user-images.githubusercontent.com/43998702/218341198-6ab0f54c-c842-43bc-9a05-7c53cf014147.png)

 <div align="justify">
 Proteome Annotation Transfer Tool (PATT) is a powerful and versatile software tool for transferring annotations from a reference genome to an unannotated query genome.
-Developed using the Snakemake workflow management system, PATT provides a streamlined and efficient approach to annotating new genomes, enabling researchers to rapidly and accurately annotate large-scale genomic data sets.
+Developed using the Snakemake workflow management system, PATT provides a highly parallelized architecture and efficient approach to annotating new genomes, enabling researchers to rapidly and accurately annotate large-scale genomic data sets.

 PATT is designed to simplify the process of annotating new genomes, streamlining your research process and delivering high-quality results.
 </div>